dloscutoff/Esolangs/tinylisp/README.md

 ### Built-in functions and macros

-There are eight built-in functions in tinylisp.
+There are nine built-in functions in tinylisp.
 A function evaluates each of its arguments before applying some operation to them and returning the result.

 - `c` - construct list.
 Takes a value and a list and returns a new list obtained by prepending the value to the front of the list.
 - `h` - head (car, in Lisp terminology).
 Takes a list and returns the first item in it, or nil if given nil.
 - `t` - tail (cdr, in Lisp terminology).
 Takes a list and returns a new list containing all but the first item, or nil if given nil.
+- `a` - add.
+Takes two integers and returns the first plus the second.
 - `s` - subtract.
 Takes two integers and returns the first minus the second.
 - `l` - less than.
 Takes two integers; returns 1 if the first is less than the second, 0 otherwise.
 - `e` - equal.
 Takes two values; returns 1 if the two are identical, 0 otherwise.
 - `v` - eval.
 Takes a value, representing an expression, and evaluates it.
 E.g. doing `(v (q (c a b)))` is the same as doing `(c a b)`; `(v 1)` gives `1`.
 - `disp`.
 Takes a value and writes it to stdout, followed by a newline.
 Returns nil.
+- `type`.
+Takes a value and returns one of four type names: `Int`, `Name`, `List`, or `Builtin`.

 "Value" here refers to any integer, name, list, or builtin.